anchore/grype/README.md

 `grype db check` — see if updates are available for the database

-`grype db update` — ensure the latest database has been downloaded to the cache directory (Grype performs this operation at the beginnign of every scan by default)
+`grype db update` — ensure the latest database has been downloaded to the cache directory (Grype performs this operation at the beginning of every scan by default)

+`grype db list` — download the listing file configured at `db.update-url` and show databases that are available for download

+`grype db import` — provide grype with a database archive to explicitly use (useful for offline DB updates)

 Find complete information on Grype's database commands by running `grype db --help`.